Lamb Chops (Easy Pan Seared Recipe)

-Lamb Chops may seem like a fancy dish that you just order at an upscale restaurant, but that’s not true!
-It’s quite easy to cook delicious lamb chops right at home and in no time at all.
+Lamb Chops may seem like a fancy dish, but it’s quite easy to cook right at home and in no time at all.
 These flavorful lamb chops are simply seasoned and seared with butter, garlic, and aromatic fresh thyme.

-And trust me on this – just because these lamb chops are homemade doesn’t mean they’re not better than your favorite restaurants.
+I can teach you how to make lamb chops better than your favorite restaurants.
 As long as you follow a few easy steps and tips, you’ll have the most tender, juicy, and mouthwatering lamb chops every time.

 Types of Lamb Chops

-The rib chops are cut from the rib rack and are also called “lamb lollipops” because of the long rib bone attached.
-Lamb rib chop meat is reminiscent of a ribeye.
+- The rib chops are cut from the rib rack and are also called “lamb lollipops” because of the long rib bone attached.
 It’s very tender, and therefore, tends to be a bit more expensive.
-The lollipops though do tend to have less meat on them than lamb loin chops.
+The lollipops also do tend to have less meat on them.

 How to Make Lamb Chops

-Preheat the skillet first and add olive oil.
-Sear the chops on a skillet for about 3-5 minutes (1) and flip (2).
+- Preheat the skillet first and add olive oil.
+Sear the chops on a skillet for about 3-5 minutes and flip.

-After flipping, add the butter, minced garlic, and thyme to the skillet (3).
+- After flipping, add the butter, minced garlic, and thyme to the skillet.
 Let it melt and gently swish the pan to combine.
-Use a spoon to drizzle the meat with the flavorful butter (4).
+Use a spoon to drizzle the meat with the flavorful butter.
 Cook another 3-5 minutes.

 Recipe FAQs